 This might be with actual or virtual (books, podcasts) people.

-When you’re around positive and successful people, it will rub off on you, and you’ll be more likely to achieve your own goals.
+Being around positive and successful people will rub off on you, and you’ll be more likely to achieve your own goals.

 Conversely, when you’re around negative and unsuccessful people, it will rub off on you, and you’ll be more likely to fail.